CLIMAAX/crabook/crabook/notebooks/workflows_how_to/jupyterlab_desktop.md

 # How to use risk workflows: JupyterLab Desktop setup

-As an alternative to the [command-line based steps](cli.md), an environment for running the workflow notebook can be created with [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop) and minimal interaction with a command line interface.
+As an alternative to the [command-line based steps](cli.md), an environment for running the workflow notebook can be created with [JupyterLab Desktop](https://github.com/jupyterlab/jupyterlab-desktop).
+The setup requires more steps but avoids the need to set up the command line environment first.

 :::{note}
 These steps follow a different approach compared to those in the command line instructions: